alvalle09/SpaceXAPIDemo/README.md

 # SpaceXAPIDemo
-App using graphql, appollo, react to query spacex api.
+App using graphql, axios, react to query spacex api.